mackerelio/fluent-plugin-mackerel/README.md

 </match>
 ```

-then it indicates the `n` the value of the array got by splitting the tag by `.` (dot) and get the following output when the tag is `mackerel.http_status`.
+then it indicates value of the `n` th index of the array got by splitting the tag by `.` (dot) and get the following output when the tag is `mackerel.http_status`.
 ```
 {
   "hostId": "xyz",